-A TASHMOLE ACADEMY, WE AIM TO ENABLE students to develop to their fullest potential in all areas of school in order to prepare them, as far as is practicable, to be responsible members of society.
+AT ASHMOLE ACADEMY, WE AIM TO ENABLE students to develop to their fullest potential in all areas of school in order to prepare them, as far as is practicable, to be responsible members of society.
 We create a friendly environment but insist on strict standards of behaviour and courtesy.
-We provide a school community which is rich in variety and diversity, where young people of both genders, of all abilities and from diverse cultural backgrounds work together to achieve their personal best.
+We provide a school community which is rich in variety and diversity, where young people of all abilities and from diverse cultural backgrounds work together to achieve their personal best.